Tropical desert: Metallic minerals

 Most major kinds of mineral deposits formed by groundwater are located in the deserts.
 For example, some valuable metallic minerals, such as gold, silver, iron, zinc, and uranium, are found in Western Desert in Australia.
 This is due to special geological processes, and climate factors in the desert can preserve and enhance mineral deposits.

 Gemstones

 Tropical deserts have various semi-precious and precious gemstones.
 The Some common semi-precious gemstones including chalcedony, opal, quartz, turquoise, jade, amethyst, petrified wood, and topaz.
 Precious gemstones such as diamonds are used in jewellery and decoration.
 Although some gemstones can also be found in temperate zones throughout the world, turquoise can only be found in tropical deserts.
-Turquoise is a very valuable and popular opaque gemstone, with a beautiful blue-green or sky-blue colour and exquisite veins.
+Turquoise is a very valuable and popular opaque gemstone, with beautiful blue-green or sky-blue colour and exquisite veins.